kaga-masafumi/chatbot-test-code/README.md

 # GPT Chat App

-This project is a simple chat application powered by OpenAI's GPT-3.5.
+This project is a simple chat application powered by OpenAI's GPT API.
 Users can input messages and receive real-time responses from the AI.

 ## Structure